This is my hands-on review of the Newpowa 100 Watt Monocrystalline Solar Panel.

 Power Output Testing

-My testing setup complete, I took the panel outside at noon and placed it in direct sunlight.
-I stood it at the optimal tilt angle for my location.
+My testing setup complete, I took the Newpowa panel — along with four more top 100 watt solar panels — outside at noon and placed it in direct sunlight.
+I used two sawhorses to mount each panel at the same tilt angle

-Using the power meter and charge controller, I recorded the panel’s power output in watts.
+Using the watt meter and charge controller, I recorded each panel’s power output in watts.

 Like I said, the panel arrived in good condition, without bends in the frame or scratches on the panel glass.